virusme/Automated-Trader-for-The-Chartist/README.md

 **DISCLAIMER**: Automated Trader for The Chartist software is not endorsed by [The Chartist](https://www.thechartist.com.au) or any of its affiliates.

-**DISCLAIMER**: Automated Trader for The Chartist is dependent upon the design and/or organisation of the [The Chartist](https://www.thechartist.com.au)'s website.
-In an event, where [The Chartist](https://www.thechartist.com.au)'s website has been re-designed or re-organised, the auto-trade functionality will not work without upgrading Automated Trader for The Chartist software.
+**DISCLAIMER**: Automated Trader for The Chartist is dependent upon the design and/or organisation of the [The Chartist](https://www.thechartist.com.au)'s website, delivery and format of trades as of today.
+In an event, where [The Chartist](https://www.thechartist.com.au)'s website and/or delivery and format of trades has been re-designed or re-organised, then auto-trade functionality may or may not work untill modifications have been made to this software to accomodate such changes.

 <br>